 - User source (where the user comes from — search results, social media, affiliate links, etc.)

 - Content preferences (specific types of content, long session time, social media share, etc.)

 - Reaction to particular kinds of content (clicks on ads, transitions, bounces, etc.)

-- Lifetime value of a specific user (how much of the benefit you can generate from the user)
+- The lifetime value of a specific user (how much of the benefit you can generate from the user)

 All this information is subsequently compiled into a user model/profile.

 The result of an operation is a user profile that can be subsequently integrated into the system and used in a variety of ways.

 For example, this information can be integrated into the digital marketing operation to keep retargeting precise.
-On the other hand, product use information or web behavior can be used to improve functional or design features of the product or website.
+On the other hand, product use information or web behavior can be used to improve functionality or design features of the product or website.

 There are four major approaches to composing user models.

 Static user modeling is the approach where the information is gathered once and remains unmodified.